Summer course Training session

 ■ Courses held ■

-1st period: Piano, piano accompaniment, violin, viola, cello, flute, clarinet, bassoon, horn, harp, guitar, vocals
+1st period: piano, violin, viola, cello, flute, oboe, clarinet, horn, harp, guitar

-2nd period: piano, violin, viola, cello, flute, oboe, clarinet, bassoon
+2nd Period: Piano, violin, viola, cello, flute, clarinet, harp, voice

 ■ Number of lessons ■